 - Using a layout where the above-the-fold portion of the page appears similar to a standalone interstitial, but the original content has been inlined underneath the fold

-Now is the time to start preparing your website for Google’s page experience updates.
-Follow these tips to protect your existing Google search rankings and set your business up for SEO success!
+Now is the time to prepare your website for Google’s page experience updates.
+Follow these tips to protect your existing Google search rankings and set your organization up for SEO success!

 Questions?
 If you have any questions about how to prepare for the Google Page Experience updates, our team of analysts would be happy to assist!
 Contact Brian Rogel at [email protected].